DETAILED ACTION

 setting a dimensionality of each vector included in the plurality of vectors, the dimensionality indicating a number of terms included in each vector, the setting of the dimensionality including: (mental concepts)

-These limitations are substantially drawn to mathematical concepts: mathematical relationships, formulas or equations, and calculations and mental concepts: observation, evaluation, judgment, opinion.
+These limitations are substantially drawn to mathematical concepts: mathematical relationships, formulas or equations, and calculations and mental concepts: observation, evaluation, judgment, opinion; but for the recitation of generic computer components.
 Information and/or data also fall within the realm of abstract ideas because information and data are intangible.
 See Electric Power Group1 (Electric Power hereinafter): “Information… is an intangible”.

 As to the limitations "determining a quadratic form corresponding to the optimization problem”, the limitations, as drafted and under their broadest reasonable interpretation, are mathematical concepts.
 See for example in the Specification: